marabesi/marabesi.com/_posts/2021-04-25-jest-asserts-beyond-equals.md

 Jest provides an API for a more readable test code and to assert async functions.
-It is easy to fall under the trap of using assert equals after a promises has been fulfilled, but this is some test smells.
+It is easy to fall under the trap of using assert equals after a promises has been fulfilled.
+Besides that,
+Martin Fowler points out that asynchronous behavior is part of the non determinism club, which can lead to tests failing without any change in the code
+{% cite non_determinism_martin_fowler --file 2021-04-25-jest-asserts-beyond-equals %}.

 ### Resolves